onap/archived-cli/docs/index.rst

 such as automation, Devops, CI&CD.
 So CLI is always been as integral part of software products and platforms.

-ONAP CLI provides the command line interface for ONAP functionalities and in Amsterdam release, it provides commands for following features:
+ONAP CLI is built using industry first CLI platform :ref:`OCLIP` and provides the commands for following ONAP functionalities:

-* ONAP micro-service discovery
+* Micro-service discovery
-* ONAP external system and VNF cloud on-boarding
+* External system and VNF cloud on-boarding
-* ONAP customer and subscription management
+* Customer and subscription management
-* ONAP resource on-boarding
+* Resource on-boarding
-* ONAP Product and service management
+* Product and service management
-* ONAP network service life-cycle management
+* Network service life-cycle management
+* Policy management
+* VNF/PNF management

 .. toctree::
    :maxdepth: 1